Vyral/base-template/_drafts/4-negotiating-tips-both-buyers-and-sellers-can-use.md

 {% include youtube.html %}

-There are four key negotiating tips you need to remember during a transaction, whether you’re buying or selling.
+<center>There are four key negotiating tips you need to remember during a transaction, whether you’re buying or selling.</center>

 Here are four negotiating tips both buyers and sellers can use during a home sale to ensure that they get a great deal.